pmarino84/auth/README.md

   - Install Docker
   - Edit .env file on root folder with preferred:
-    .
-VERSION
+    - VERSION
-    .
-PORT
+    - PORT
-    .
-HOST_PORT
+    - HOST_PORT

 ## Development

-  Important --legacy-watch on script "npm run serve" is necessary for nodemon to restart server on file changes in window machine.
+  Important --legacy-watch on script "npm run serve" is necessary for nodemon to restart server on file changes on window machine.

   ### Docker:
     run commands: